 Report on the frontcountry field trip to areas burned by the 2015 Bear Creek fire.
 The report from Matt Counts, Engine Forman, Spotted Bear RD, includes discussion about the logistics and challenges of managing the fire and communication and education during and after the fire, and the differences between managing fire and "letting it burn" (4:36 min).

-History and evolution of wilderness fire in the Bob Marshall Wilderness Complex -
+History and Evolution of the Wilderness Fire Program in the Bob Marshall Wilderness Complex

-The presentation by Frankie Romero, USFS National Fire Use & Fuels Management Specialist, highlights how wilderness fire management has changed national fire management in philosophical, technological, and operational ways.
+Frankie Romero, USFS National Fire Use & Fuels Management Specialist, highlights how wilderness fire management has changed national fire management in philosophical, technological, and operational ways.
+Download presentations slides.

 1. Was managing wilderness fire harder in the 70s, 80s, 90s or is it harder now?
 What were the challenges back then, and how did we overcome them?